 Hotels are out and homes are in—that’s the direction many travelers are taking when booking their stays wherever they go.
 Hotels are not spacious, nor are they always available.
-Plus, some destinations only offer a few hotels that many not be top-of-the line.
+Plus, some destinations only offer a few hotels that may not be top-of-the-line.
 As a result, and because you can get a large bang for your buck, people have turned to luxury vacation homes that are up for rent for days or even weeks at a time.

 Flying in Comfort for Less

 Last but not least on our list of emerging travel trends for 2018 is the need to travel in comfort for less—be it in business or first class.
 More and more people are choosing comfort when flying long-haul, and with credit cards that earn miles and companies such as ours that has access to unpublished fares, the option to fly in style is becoming easier and easier without the hefty price tag.

 And, with business class and first class seats becoming more luxurious than ever before, travelers are finding ways to get that fully-flat bed, caviar and Dom Perignon, and private suites without hurting their bank accounts.
 With airlines continuously reducing the space and comfort in economy, it’s no wonder this trend is becoming more popular.